nwg-piotr/azote/README.md

 Binary package `azote` available in the Void repository.

+**NOTE:** due to a mistake in the template, you may need to install the `python3-setuptool` package manually to prevent Azote from crashing on start.
+This will be fixed in the next package revision.

 ## Troubleshooting

 As well pictures as displays preview inherit from the Gtk.Button class.
 In case you don't see images inside them,